Announcing speakers and talks¶

 - Laura Bailey – Backseat Content Strategy

-- Matthew Patterson – Power up your support team to create better documentation
+- Mathew Patterson – Power up your support team to create better documentation

 - Sara Marek – Workshop - Let’s create a Style Guide!